 Ashwagandha is one of the best herbs for supporting your body during stressful periods.
 It’s an adaptagenic, which means it’s clever.
 Very clever as only nature can be.
 It adapts its action according to the requirements of your body. ⠀⠀⠀⠀⠀⠀⠀⠀⠀

-Ashwagandhas main action is to support the adrenal glands (those glands that sit above the kidneys) which produce adrenaline and cortisol (our stress hormones) and importantly our sex hormones which are so affected by stress.
+The main action of Ashwagandha is to support the adrenal glands (those glands that sit above the kidneys) which produce adrenaline and cortisol (our stress hormones) and importantly our sex hormones which are so affected by stress.
 Through busy and challenging times times the adrenals may work overtime, and become fatigued.
-This can result in a breakdown of optimal function, feelings of stress and/or anxiety, reduced energy and vitality, and possibly hormonal imbalance. ⠀⠀⠀⠀⠀⠀⠀⠀⠀
+This can result in a breakdown of optimal function, feelings of stress and/or anxiety, reduced energy and vitality, and potential hormonal imbalance. ⠀⠀⠀⠀⠀⠀⠀⠀⠀

 In this situation Ashwagandha can be our best friend.
 It nourishes the adrenal glands, is a nervous system restorative, increases energy, balances the immune system and helps sleep. ⠀⠀⠀⠀⠀⠀⠀⠀⠀